developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 15/README.md

  ```

-# 62. Unit Test for the update MovieInfo Endpoint - PUT
+# Unit Test for the update MovieInfo Endpoint - PUT.

 - Mock and test for this method.